MarketDataApp/documentation/sheets-add-on/dates-and-times.md

 ## Relative Dates and Times

 Relative dates allow Market Data formulas to continually modify the date sent to the formula based on the current date.
-The only keywords currently supported at present are `today`, `yesterday`, and `ago`, but additional keywords and key phrases are planeed for the future.
+We have a lot of relative date keywords supported already and quite a few more planned for the future, so keep an eye out on this section for continual improvements to this feature.

 - **Time-based Parameters** Time keyphrases let you select a specific time of day, relative to the current time.
 Time-based parameters are typically used to model intraday stock movements.